 Articles by Miles Mosley:

 As bass players, we brethren of the low end are aware of something that normal listeners, and even other musicians, take for granted.
 We know that a song starts and stops with us.
-We know that a great drummer can make or break a band in general, but once that slot is filled with a...continue reading »
+We know that a great drummer can make or break a band in general, but once that slot is filled with a... »